MohammadrezaFarahmand/Gallery/README.md

 You will also see any li nt errors in t
 ### `
 Launches the test runner in the interacti
-See the section about [runnng tess(hts//f book.gtb.i/cete-a-appdocs/ nning-tts) for moreinformation.
+See the section about [runnng tess(hts//f book.gtb.i/cete-a-appdocs/ nning-tts) for moreinforation.
 Builds the app for productio to t
 It correctly bundles React in productionmode andopimzes th builfthbst pormance.
 The build is minified and the filenames include the hash